machal/cssmine-content/font-face-tips.md

 If you do not use an Apache server, you will have to take a look in `server-configs` repositories - see [github.com/h5bp](https://github.com/h5bp).

+Worth mentioning that the loading from other domains slightly slows fonts displaying because of the extra DNS lookup.

 Font Icons
 ----------